 Are you living in a leased apartment that is infested with bed bugs?
 Have you and your loved ones suffered injuries from bed bug bites?
 Have you had to throw out mattresses, sofas or other furniture because of bed bug infestations?
 Is your landlord ignoring you or not doing enough to resolve this serious problem?

-Bed bugs have six legs, flat bodies range from about 1/16th inch to ¼ inch in length.
-The babies have almost no color while adult bed bugs can vary from red and brown to copper color.
-They do not fly but can either crawl or be carried from place to place on objects, people or animals.
+Bed bugs have six legs, and flat bodies range from about 1/16th inch to ¼ inch in length.
+The babies have almost no color, while adult bed bugs can vary from red and brown to copper color.
+They do not fly but can either crawl or be carried from place to place on objects, people, or animals.

 - Blood stains on your sheets or pillowcases

 - Dark or rusty spots of bed bug excrement on sheets and mattresses, clothes and walls

 - Bed bug fecal spots, egg shells or shed skins where bed bugs hide

 - Offensive, musty odor from the bug’s scent glands